ggandor/y-combinator-tutorial/README.md

 And that's pretty much it.

-The "real" Y combinator
+The Y combinator
 ---

-The Y combinator is the same as the Z combinator, except that it does not wrap the `(self-apply self)` call (whose result is then passed to `f-maker`) in a lambda.
+The Y combinator is the same as the Z combinator, except that it does not wrap the `(self-apply self)` call (that is to be passed to `f-maker`) in a lambda, conveniently delaying evaluation.
 This only works in lazy languages though, like Haskell, where functions evaluate their arguments only when needed, and not before executing the body.
 Otherwise we'd be stuck in an infinite recursion - `(self-apply self)` would expand forever after the first call.

 ```clojure
 (def Y (fn [f-maker]